|Nutritional Guidelines (per serving)|

 - Optional: 1 tablespoon pickle juice (or to taste)

 - Optional: 1/2 teaspoon onion powder

 - 1/2 cup red onion (sliced, for topping)

 - 12 slices wheat or white bread

-- This spread also makes a nice appetizer spread.
+- This roast beef spread also makes a delicious appetizer spread.
 Spread it on crackers, large croutons, party rye slices, or melba rounds.
-Top with very thinly sliced or minced red onion or olive slices.
+Top canapes with very thinly sliced or minced red onion or olive slices.